 Chief Technology Officer︱Angela Bai

-Angela is a sophomore at Georgetown University majoring in Biology of Global Health with minors in economics and Science & Technology in International Affairs.
+Angela is a sophomore at Georgetown University majoring in biology with a minor in economics.
 Her too-numerous career goals include changemaking in the USDA, head-chefing a molecular gastronomy restaurant, and shuttling to Mars to study astrobiology.
 As a member of the design and tech team, she is super excited to combine her addiction to design with science and to represent science as what it is: like, the coolest thing ever.

 Chief Marketing Officer︱Divya “Nikki” Raghani